v-ji/gnd-gender/README.md

 # GND, are we gender yet?

-Bluesky bot to monitor the German National Library’s [GND gender vocabulary](https://d-nb.info/standards/vocab/gnd/gender.html) and check whether any new concepts have been added.
+A bot to monitor the German National Library’s [GND gender vocabulary](https://d-nb.info/standards/vocab/gnd/gender.html) and check whether any new concepts have been added.
+Can post updates to Bluesky and Mastodon.

 ## Why?